Grotto: Garden grottoes

 The grotto designed by Bernard Palissy for Catherine de' Medici's château in Paris, the Tuileries, was renowned.
 There are also grottoes in the gardens designed by André Le Nôtre for Versailles.
 In England, an early garden grotto was built at Wilton House in the 1630s, probably by Isaac de Caus.

 Grottoes were suitable for less formal gardens too.
 Pope's Grotto, created by Alexander Pope, is almost all that survives of one of the first landscape gardens in England, at Twickenham.
 Pope was inspired after seeing grottoes in Italy during a visit there.
 Efforts are underway to restore his grotto.
 There are grottoes in the landscape gardens of Painshill Park, Stowe, Clandon Park, and Stourhead.
 Scott's Grotto is a series of interconnected chambers, extending 67 ft (20 metres) into the chalk hillside on the outskirts of Ware, Hertfordshire.
 Built during the late 18th century, the chambers and tunnels are lined with shells, flints, and pieces of colored glass.
 The Romantic generation of tourists might not actually visit Fingal's Cave, on the remote isle of Staffa in the Scottish Hebrides, but they have often heard of it, perhaps through Felix Mendelssohn's "Hebrides Overture", better known as "Fingal's Cave", which was inspired by his visit.
 In the 19th century, when miniature Matterhorns and rock gardens became fashionable, a grotto was often found, such as at Ascott House.
 In Bavaria, Ludwig's Linderhof contains an abstraction of the grotto under Venusberg, which is figured in Wagner's Tannhäuser.

 Although grottoes have largely fallen from fashion since the British Picturesque movement, architects and artists occasionally try to redefine the grotto in contemporary design works.
-Such examples include Frederick Kiesler's Grotto of Meditation for New Harmony (1964), ARM'st post-modern Storey Hall (1995), Aranda/Lasch's Grotto Concept, (2005), Callum Moreton's Grotto pavilion (2010), and Antonino Cardillo's Grottoes series (2013–2016).
+Such examples include Frederick Kiesler's Grotto of Meditation for New Harmony (1964), ARM'st post-modern Storey Hall (1995), Aranda/Lasch's Grotto Concept, (2005), DSDHA's Potters Field Park Pavilions (2008), Callum Moreton's Grotto pavilion (2010), and Antonino Cardillo's Grottoes series (2013–2023).